Liam-Barkley-BBD-Org/Team-Based-Todo-App/README.md

 - bcrypt: for secure one-way salting and hashing of passwords
 - joi: used for data validation
 - jsonwebtoken: library for creating and verifying JWT tokens
-- qrcode: generates QR codes (used for 2FA setup)
+- qrcode: generates QR codes
 - speakeasy: handles TOTP/HOTP for two-factor authentication
 - csurf: middleware for CSRF protection in Express apps